clauswilke/dataviz/docs/notes.md

 #. **Visualizing trends**
   Discusses various approaches to smoothing data (linear regression line, GAMs, splines), and common pitfalls (many smoothers are unreliable or misleading at the edges of the data range).

-#. **Visualizing distributions I: Histograms and density plots**
+#. **Visualizing distributions I: Histograms and density plots**\*
   Discusses strategies for visualizing individual distributions, including pros and cons of histograms and density plots.

+#. **Visualizing distributions II: Cumulative density functions and q-q plots**\*
+  Discusses strategies for visualizing distributions that are exact and non-arbitrary (unlike histograms and density plots) but are more difficult to interpret.

-#. **Visualizing distributions II: Boxplots, violin plots, and more**\*\*
+#. **Visualizing distributions III: Boxplots, violin plots, and more**\*\*
   Discusses strategies for visualizing many distributions, including boxplots, violin plots, jittered points, and others.

-#. **Visualizing distributions III: Joyplots**
-  Describes the joyplot, an effective tool for visualizing a very large number of related distributions.

 #. **Visualizing arrays of intensities**
   Discusses heat maps.